 Together we’re strong!

 The surplus of plastic waste in our environment is a social problem.
 All countries more or less deal with the same issue.
 It doesn’t stop at the border, especially not in case of rivers and streams.
 This calls for cross border collaboration.
 For the Meuse river basin The Netherlands, Belgium and Germany have joint forces in the LIVES project.
 LIVES (Litter free rivers and streams) aims on a 50% reduction of plastic waste in the river Meuse and the streams debouching in it.
-The project is co-financed by Interreg Euregio Meuse-Rhine and will run over a three-year period (2020, 2021 and 2022)
+The project is co-financed by Interreg Euregio Meuse-Rhine and will run over a three-year period 2019, 2020, 2021 (end 1-2-2022)

 Working together in the whole River Basin (Catchment) has a huge added value and is a prime example of the goals of the Water Framework Directive to take responsibility for the solutions in your own management area/region/country without shifting the responsibility in time (to next generations) nor space (downstream).
 The resulting actions and campaigns can be applied by the various water managements agencies and interest groups within their working areas outside the Meuse catchment.
 Lessons learned and experience gained can be distributed further and contribute to a pan-European approach.

 Interreg is part of the European Union’s Cohesion Policy and is funded by the European Regional Development Fund for spatial and regional development.
 Parties from various countries cooperate on Interreg projects.
 There are three different Interreg strands, focusing on cross-border cooperation (like the Interreg V-A Euregio Meuse Rhine), focusing on transnational cooperation (like the Interreg North West Europe and Interreg North Sea Region) and focusing on interregional and Europe-wide cooperation (Interreg Europe).